MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/high-contrast-support.md

 ---

+## Example

-The next section shows one place in the `visualTransform` function that was changed to support high contrast.
+The following code shows one place in the `visualTransform` function that was changed to support high-contrast.
 It's called as part of rendering during the update.

 ### [Before](#tab/NoHighContrast)